 Tafoya’s mother, Wilma, said in a 2007 WCCO report, “it must have been 6 or 8 weeks into her starving herself.”
 Her daughter’s wake-up call came one day after a shower when she combed through her hair and large clumps fell out.
 She sought out her mom for help.

-Unfortunately, many don’t seek help and that’s why it’s the most fatal of the mental disorders and results in a 10 percent mortality rate according to the National Institutes of Mental Health.
+Unfortunately, many don’t seek help, and that’s why it’s the most fatal of the mental disorders and results in a 10% mortality rate, per Inner Body.

 Offers advice to others today